 “I love those who love me, and those who seek me find me.”

-This confirms that all good things come from God and dwell in Him.
-Furthermore it states that when we follow His wisdom, she will “love” us with her rewards.
-We will have the right guidance, protection and blessings imparted on us while God’s peace surrounds us.
+This confirms that all genuinely good things originate from God and dwell in Him.
+Furthermore it states that when we follow His wisdom, “she” will love us with her rewards.
+We will have the right guidance, protection and blessings imparted on us while peace surrounds us.
 Additionally there is a promise that if anyone seeks wisdom they will find it.
-Remember the knowledge of God is the beginning of wisdom (Proverbs 9:10), so to seek God and His ways is to seek wisdom.
+Remember the knowledge of God is the beginning of wisdom (Proverbs 9:10), so the way to seek wisdom is to follow the Lord’s ways.